hoch/WAAX/README.md

 MUI(Musical User Interface) package offers essential UI elements for rapid prototyping of instrument design or processing algorithm.
 By design, MUI supports seamless parameter binding and easy GUI building.
 A live demo can be found [here](http://hoch.github.io/WAAX/examples/hellowaax/).

-First, HTML elements should be created.
+First, MUI elements, which are custom HTML elements, should be declared.

 ~~~html
 <!-- MUI knob element -->